annamccartan3/McCartan-Data-Science-Portfolio/TidyData-Project/README.md

   - Jupyter Notebook/Jupyter Lab
   - Google Colab
   - VSCode (with Jupyter extension)
--Using the terminal, navigate to the project directory containing the Notebook file and `data` folder.
+- Using the terminal, navigate to the project directory containing the Notebook file and `data` folder.

 ---